Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Your premiums are first used to cover the costs of the policy and commissions.
 The remaining premium money goes into the cash value part of your policy.

 Unlike a whole life policy, in which the insurance company decides where to invest this cash value, a variable universal life policy lets you decide where to invest the money — with limitations.
-The company presents you with a number of subaccount options that you can invest in.
+The company presents you with a number of investment options.
 This is the “variable” part of the VUL policy.

 The “universal” aspect allows you to adjust the amount and frequency of your premiums, and change your death benefit.
 For example, you can choose to pay your premiums quarterly instead of monthly, or use your accumulated cash value to cover your premiums.

 The goal of a VUL policy is to grow cash value that can be taken out and used for various life events, such as paying off a mortgage, covering medical expenses or traveling the world.